efdevcon/DIPs/DIPs/DIP-41.md

 - Interactive Walls Area = 10 square meters (2 x 10 m wall + 0.5 m buffer in front of each wall)
 - Space for Visitors & staff = 40 square meters (30 - 40 people at a time including staff)
 - Space for Tables = 12 square meters
 - Wall space 2 of 10 x 2.5 m wall can afford roughly 550 people (30 x 30 cm writing space each).
 But practically writing space will be varied.
-Incase of insufficient wall space, blank papers can be provided.
+In case of insufficient wall space, blank papers can be provided.
 - Sizes of space and walls can be adjusted.